 Figure 6.
 Exogenous antioxidants bypass the need for Rlc1 phosphorylation to regulate myosin II activity and cytokinesis during respiratory growth.

-(A) Upper: S. pombe wild type cells expressing genomic Sty1-HA and For3-3GFP fusions were grown to mid-log phase in YES-Glucose (Glc) or YES-Glycerol (Gly), with or without 0.16 mM reduced glutathione (GSH).
+(A) Left: S. pombe wild-type cells expressing genomic Sty1-HA and For3-3GFP fusions were grown to mid-log phase in YES-glucose (glc) or YES-glycerol (gly), with or without 0.16 mM reduced glutathione (GSH).
 Activated/total Sty1 were detected with anti-phospho-p38 and anti-HA antibodies, respectively.
 Total For3 levels were detected with anti-GFP antibody.
 Anti-Cdc2 was used as a loading control.
-Lower: For3 expression levels are represented as mean relative units ± SD and correspond to experiments performed as biological triplicates. *, p<0.05, as calculated by unpaired Student's t-test.
-(B) Actin cable to patch ratio of G2 cells from the indicated strains growing in YES-Glycerol with or without 0.16 mM GSH.
-Quantification data (n=41 cells for each strain), are represented as mean relative units ± SD. ****, p<0.0001; **, p<0.01; ns, not significant, as calculated by unpaired Student's t-test.
-(C) Representative maximum projection images of Alexa Fluor–phalloidin stained S. pombe cells of the indicated strains growing for 12 h in YES-Glycerol medium with or without 0.16 mM GSH.
+Right: For3 expression levels are expressed as mean relative units ± SD and correspond to experiments performed as biological triplicates.
+(B) Total ring assembly and contraction times (left) and ring constriction rates (μm/min) (right) were estimated by time-lapse confocal fluorescence microscopy for the indicated strains growing exponentially in YES-glycerol medium with or without 0.16 mM GSH. n is the total number of cells scored from three independent experiments, and data are presented as violin plots. ***, p<0.005; *, p<0.05; ns, not significant, as calculated by unpaired Student's t test.
+(C) Representative maximum-projection time-lapse images of Rlc1 dynamics at the equatorial region in cells from the indicated strains growing in YES-glycerol with or without 0.16 mM GSH.
+Mitotic progression was monitored using Pcp1-GFP-labeled SPBs.
+Time interval is 5 min.
 Scale bar: 10 µm.
-(D) The total time for ring assembly and disassembly was estimated for the indicated strains growing exponentially in YES-Glycerol medium with or without 0.16 mM GSH by time-lapse confocal fluorescence microscopy. n is the total number of cells scored from three independent experiments, and data are presented as mean ± SD. ***, p<0.001; *, p<0.05 ns, not significant, as calculated by unpaired Student's t test.
-(E) Representative maximum-projection time-lapse images of Rlc1 dynamics at the equatorial region in cells from the indicated strains growing in YES-Glycerol with or without 0.16 mM GSH.
-Mitotic progression was monitored using Pcp1-GFP-marked SPBs.
-Time interval is 5 min.
-(F) The percentage of septated and multiseptated cells were quantified in the indicated strains growing for 12 h in YES-Glycerol medium with or without 0.16 mM GSH.
-Data correspond to three independent experiments, and are presented as mean ± SD.
-(G) Representative maximum projection confocal images of cells growing in YES-Glycerol after cell-wall staining with calcofluor white.
-(H) Decimal dilutions of strains of the indicated genotypes were spotted on plates with YES-Glucose or YES-Glycerol plates with or without 0.16 mM GSH, incubated at 28°C for 3 (Glc) or 5 (Gly) days, and photographed.
+(D) Decimal dilutions of strains of the indicated genotypes were spotted onto plates with YES-glucose or YES-glycerol plates with or without 0.16 mM GSH, incubated at 28°C for 3 (Glc) or 5 (Gly) days, and photographed.
 The images correspond to a representative experiment that was repeated at least three times with similar results.

 Supplemental Information for